servicetitan/Stl.Fusion/README.md

 that implements a new real-time distributed state sync abstraction.
-**Contrary to MobX and Recoil, it's designed to track and sync changes in arbitrary large state** - in fact, the state it tracks typically covers every piece of data Fusion application has, and "lives" your servers, microservices, service meshes, and even on the clients!
+**Contrary to MobX and Recoil, it's designed to track and sync changes in arbitrary large state** - in fact, the state it tracks typically covers every piece of data Fusion application has, and "lives" on your servers, microservices, service meshes, and even on the clients!
 Obviously, there is no way to fit such a large state in RAM, so Fusion:
 - Spawns the *observed part* of the state on-demand
 - Ensures the *dependency graph* of this part of the state *stays in memory*